groq/groq-typescript/README.md

 console.log(chatCompletion.id);
 ```

-## Customizing the fetch client
+## Customizing the Fetch Client

-By default, this library uses `node-fetch` in Node, and expects a global `fetch` function in other environments.
+By default, the Groq TypeScript API Library uses `node-fetch` in Node, and expects a global `fetch` function in other environments.

-If you would prefer to use a global, web-standards-compliant `fetch` function even in a Node environment,
-(for example, if you are running Node with `--experimental-fetch` or using NextJS which polyfills with `undici`),
-add the following import before your first import `from "Groq"`:
+If you would prefer to use a global, web-standards-compliant `fetch` function even in a Node environment, (e.g. if you are running Node with `--experimental-fetch` or using NextJS which polyfills with `undici`), add the following import before your first import `from "Groq"`:

 ```ts
 // Tell TypeScript and the package to use the global web fetch instead of node-fetch.